Monthly Archives: December 2025

 Reviewed by Morgan Griffin

 Eminent dance scholar Susan Manning kicks off this selection of her essays with a brief history of herself.
-She highlights her own preconceptions as well as her revised thinking over time.
-Her foreword reveals her own privileges and biases, and the evolution of these preconceptions serves as the through line of the book.
-Divided into sections by “keywords,” the essays, spanning from 1986 to 2025, are organized into themes of “Gender and Sexuality,” “Whiteness and Blackness,” and “Nationality and Globalization.”
+I appreciated this inclusion, as any interpretation of dance history is inherently personal.
+Her foreword reveals not only her own privileges and biases, but also her revised thinking over time.
+In fact, the evolution of these preconceptions serves as the through line of the book.

 These themes are interpreted through the lens of spectatorship.
 The essays recount how viewership of these themes not only vary from viewer to viewer, but also adapt over time based on social movements, global awareness, and personal preferences.
 Isadora Duncan is on one hand viewed as a feminist offering liberation of the body, on the other hand viewed as objectifying the female body and simultaneously glorifying whiteness.
 Pina Bausch is criticized for her representation of traditional and at times violent gender roles.
 Or is her work purely a commentary deeply rooted in German history?
 Did Mary Wigman appropriate and Orientalize Asian influences, or did her work inspire Ohno Kazuo, who then adapted her forms into the Japanese dance world?
 Was she a Nazi empathizer or did she succumb so as to provide safety and subtle rebellion?